emacs-lsp/lsp-mode/docs/tutorials/debugging-clojure-script.md

 After doing that, you can do `M-x dap-debug` and select `DAP clojurescript`.

+In case you intend to use Chromium, and you get a `Error processing "launch": Error: Can't find Chrome - install it or set the "runtimeExecutable" field in the launch config`, just add the full path to your Chromium executable.
+For instance, in a Debian system, it would be `/usr/bin/chromium`.
+In your `launch.json`, just add the following line:

+            "runtimeExecutable": "/usr/bin/chromium"

+### Screenshot

+Your editor should look like this:

 ![debugging](images/debugging-clojurescript.png "dap-mode")

 You may find the complete project sources at https://github.com/yyoncho/dap-debug-app